Hooked on a Feeling (song): In popular culture

 In 1992, Blue Swede's recording was featured on the soundtrack of Quentin Tarantino's debut feature, Reservoir Dogs.

 In 1998, during an episode of the legal comedy-drama series Ally McBeal, "Cro-Magnon", the main character's neurosis about being able to conceive a child before her biological clock runs out, is illustrated by her imagining a computer-generated baby dancing into her bedroom to Blue Swede's recording of "Hooked on a Feeling".
 A website featuring the dancing baby and the Blue Swede recording became an internet meme.

 The 2014 film Guardians of the Galaxy, which featured the brass fanfare and title lyrics of Blue Swede's version prominently in its trailers and theatrical release, resulted in a significant spike in sales for the recording; the film's soundtrack topped the Billboard 200 chart in August 2014.
 The song was also featured in the teaser trailer for the 2017 sequel, Guardians of the Galaxy Vol. 2.

 The song was performed by Blue Swede's lead vocalist Björn Skifs as the opening act of the final of the Eurovision Song Contest 2024 in Malmö.

+The song is used in the game Cities: Skylines Gold F.M. radio.